eco4cast/EFIstandards/README.md

 ### Documentation:

 A more detailed description of the EFI standard can be found at [https://shorturl.at/irMQW](https://shorturl.at/irMQW).
+Note that the Standard is a work in progress.
+If you find issues as you are applying them, let us know at eco4cast.initiative@gmail.com.

 Pkgdown rendered documentation of functions and vignettes can be found at https://eco4cast.github.io/EFIstandards/